TCHeaven/Aphididae/Saturation_curve.md

-# Reproducing the work done by Jitender
+# Exploring the diversity of the aphid samples
 Unless stated otherwise work was performed from the directory: /jic/scratch/groups/Saskia-Hogenhout/tom_heaven/Aphididae

 Collecting data: